WebOrigami/pondlife/README.md

 … more posts …
 ```

-The next step in the pipeline is another `@mapFn`.
+The next step in the pipeline is another `map`.
 This one calls a helper function `parseDate.ori` written in Origami that extracts the date from a post's key and returns it as a JavaScript Date object.
 The resulting date is added to the post as a `date` field so that templates will be able to use it as a date.
 The data now look like:

 ```
 2025-07-04.html: